mikependon/RepoDB.NET/pages/features/batchoperations.md

 > INSERT INTO [Customer] (Name, Address) VALUES (@Name99, @Address98);
 > INSERT INTO [Customer] (Name, Address) VALUES (@Name99, @Address99);
 ```

+> The default value of the `batchSize` is 10.
+The value can be seen at [Constant.DefaultBatchOperationSize](/class/constant).

 The packed-statements above are cached and is being executed 10 times with 100 rows each.
 All the parameters will be passed into its proper indexes, depending on the number of batches.
 The execution is more optimal than it was in the previous section as it is executing the multiple SQL statements in one-go.
 Without having the batch operations, the executions will be 1000 times.